oerc-music/meld-cli-tools/notes/20190312-meld_tool-install-run.md

 export MELD_IDPROVIDER=https://localhost:8443  # OpenID connect identity provider
 ```

-The above values can be provoded on the command line:
+These values can be provided on the command line:

 ```
   -u, --username <username>